Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Results and Discussion

-Similarly, figure \ref{fig:Exp_2_DetectedFailures} presents the number of triggered failures in experiment configuration SET2.
-With regard to the limited time budget, the speed limit of 70 km/h and the tolerance threshold $0.85$, in contrast to {Deeper} NSGA-II, GABExplore, GABExploit, and Swat, none of the newly proposed test generators in {Deeper} left an experiment without triggering any failure or with a very low number of failures (i.e., less than $3$), which means they are able to detect failures even within a limited test budget and strict constraints such as setting a speed limit (See Table \ref{table:TriggeredFailures_SET2}).
-It is noted that {Deeper} NSGA-II, GABExplore, and Swat triggered just equal or less than $1$ failure in a considerable number of experiments done based on configuration SET2.
-Therefore, all the new test generators in {Deeper} outperform {Deeper} NSGA-II, GABExplore, and Swat w.r.t the number of triggered failures within a limited test time and moreover the PSO-driven test generator results in a very comparable number of detected failures to Frenetic.
-Additionally, in the experiment configuration SET2, the GA-driven test generator is still able to trigger the failures showing the invasion of the car to the opposite lane of the road.
+Similarly, Figure \ref{fig:Exp_2_DetectedFailures} presents the number of triggered failures in experiment configuration SET2.
+With regard to the limited time budget, the speed limit of 70 km/h and the tolerance threshold $0.85$, in contrast to {Deeper} NSGA-II, GABExplore, GABExploit, and Swat, none of the newly proposed test generators in {Deeper} left an experiment without triggering any failure or with a very low number of failures (i.e., less than $3$).
+It means that they are able to detect failures even within a limited test budget and strict constraints such as setting a speed limit (see Table \ref{table:TriggeredFailures_SET2}).
+It is noted that {Deeper} NSGA-II, GABExplore, and Swat triggered just equal or less than $1$ failure in a considerable number of experiments in SET2.
+Besides the wide range of number of detected failures by GABExploit, the PSO- and GA-driven test generators result in a comparable number of detected failures to Frenetic.
+Additionally, in the experiment configuration SET2, the GA-driven test generator was also able to trigger the failures showing the invasion of the car to the opposite lane of the road.